All My Children: Origins

 Agnes Nixon, then head writer for The Guiding Light, first came up with the idea for All My Children in the 1960s.
-When writing the story bible, she designed the show so it would be a light-hearted soap opera that focused on social issues and young love.
+When writing the story bible, she designed the show as a light-hearted soap opera that focused on social issues and young love.
 She unsuccessfully attempted to sell the series to NBC, then to CBS, and once again to NBC through Procter & Gamble.
 When Procter & Gamble was unable to make room for the show in its lineup, Nixon put All My Children on hold.

 Nixon became head writer for Another World in 1965, and decided to use a few ideas from her All My Children bible.
 In particular, she used the model of the Erica Kane character to create a brand new Another World character named Rachel Davis.
 Nixon said Rachel was Erica's "precursor to the public ...
 [What] Erica and Rachel have in common is they thought if they could get their dream, they'd be satisfied...
 But that dream has been elusive", Nixon said.

 Creation

-ABC later approached her to create a show that would reflect a more contemporary tone.
-That program became One Life to Live, and it debuted in 1968.
-After the show became a success, the network asked her for another program, and she obliged by reviving her All My Children bible and the Erica Kane character.
+ABC later approached Nixon to create a show that would reflect a more contemporary tone.
+That program, One Life to Live, debuted in 1968.
+After the show became a success, the network asked Nixon for another program, and she revived her All My Children bible and the Erica Kane character.

-Nixon wrote a poem to include in the photo album shown in the series' title credits.
+Nixon wrote a poem to include in the photo album shown in the series' title credits: